Contracts play a big role in business; they lock in agreements and help keep things running smoothly as companies grow.

-In this article, we consider the particular importance of contract value — a critical concept for all parties involved in the agreement.
+In this article, we look at the importance of contract value, a key concept that matters to everyone involved in a deal.

 Key takeaways: